LairdCP/BLE_Gateway_Firmware/docs/readme_nbiot_lwm2m.md

 ## LED Behavior

-The Blue LED blinks once a second when the MG100 is searching for a BL654 sensor.
+The Blue LED blinks once a second when the Pinnacle 100 device is searching for a BL654 BME280 sensor.
 When it finds a sensor and successfully connects to it, the LED remains on.

 The Green LED can be controlled via the LwM2M server Light Control object.

-The Red LED blinks when the MG100 is searching for a cellular network.
+The Red LED blinks when the Pinnacle 100 device is searching for a cellular network.
 It remains on and does not blink when connected to a network.
 If there is an error with the SIM card or network registration, then the LED remains off.

 ## Building the Firmware